 Scars are a natural component of the body’s healing process, nonetheless, they can be quite unattractive and often embarrassing for many.
-This is why, since the advent of innovative biological understandings, scar removal cream products have become incredibly popular with the general public at large.
+This is why, since the advent of innovative scar removal cream products, scar removal at home has become incredibly popular with the general public at large.

 A scar manifests through the biologic process of an injury repairing itself in the skin and other tissues.
 Many wounds, besides very slight ones, bring about some degree of scarring.

 Scars not only arise from accidents and surgeries but also from disease and skin conditions for instance, acne.